mfinegan/nvus-react/README.md

 1. title: String The Name of the Component
 2. icon: A ReactNode representing the icon to use alongside the title
 3. child: A ReactNode child that represented the component to render in the body of the window.
+4. optionalParams: An object that represents optional window properties to override.
+    1. minW?: The minimum width of the window
+    2. minH?: The minimum height of the window
+    3. width?: The width of the window at open
+    4. height?: The height of the window at open

 If a single Menu Model object is passed in the array, NVUS-React will not render the paging arrows in the menu bar.